 CMDB synchronization can occur at any time by default.
 To prevent CMDB access for a connection during sensitive times, you can configure blackout windows.
 During a blackout window, all processing of the CMDB synchronization queue for that connection is paused.
 New nodes can still be scheduled for synchronization, by continuous or manual synchronization, but no processing occurs until the blackout window ends.

 For more information on blackout windows, see Configuring CMDB Sync blackout windows.

 Occasionally the model stored in the CMDB dataset becomes out of step with the shadow copy for a CMDB connection and require resynchronization.
 For example, if CMDB tools have been used to modify the dataset.
 In this case, when updates are written to non-existent nodes, instance errors are raised.
 When BMC Discovery registers these instance errors, a resynchronization is recommended.
-In other cases, such as after upgrading to version 10.2 or later, or the creation of a new CMDB sync connection, a resynchronization is mandatory, and CMDB sync is disabled until the resynchronization is complete.
+In other cases, such as after upgrading from version 10.1, or the creation of a new CMDB sync connection, a resynchronization is mandatory, and CMDB sync is disabled until the resynchronization is complete.

 For more information on resyncing a connection, see Resynchronizing a CMDB connection.

 Shows a detailed status of the CMDB sync connection.